RTEMS/rtems-docs/c_user/signal_manager.rst

 Thus, each call to ``rtems_signal_catch`` replaces the previous one.

-Normally, signal processing is disabled for the ASR’s execution mode, but if signal processing is enabled for the ASR, the ASR must be reentrant.
+Normally, signal processing is disabled for the ASR's execution mode, but if signal processing is enabled for the ASR, the ASR must be reentrant.